macheng94/PUI2017_cm4692/HW4_cm4692/README.md

 # HW4
 For Assignment 1,  I did individually.
+For Assignment 2, group work with yt1369 and hx517.
-For Assignment 2&3&4, I group worked with Yixuan Tang (yt1369) and Te Du(td928).
+for assignment 3&4, I group worked with Yixuan Tang (yt1369) and Te Du(td928).
 For Assignment 4, Zhiao Zhou(zz1749) helped me in boroughs problem.

 ## Outline of what I did